time-loop/clickup-projen/README.md

 mkdir my-new-lib
 cd my-new-lib
-npx projen new --from @time-loop/clickup-projen clickupts_clickuptypescript
+npx projen new --from @time-loop/clickup-projen clickupts_clickuptypescriptproject
 # update the name to have the `@time-loop/` prefix
 npx projen
 ```